 President Trump’s Buy American, Hire American Executive Order encouraged the United States Department of Labor (DOL) and the United States Department of Homeland Security (DHS) to propose new rules and guidance that will better protect the interests of U.S. workers as DOL and DHS administer the federal immigration laws.
 In response, DOL has published a new rule that changes how the agency computes the prevailing wage applicable to certain permanent and temporary immigration classifications.
-The rule raises such wages across the board and is effectively immediately.
+The rule raises such wages across the board and is effective immediately.
 Similarly, DHS has issued a rule that amends key definitions and standards that apply to the H-1B temporary classification.
 Among other changes, the new rule limits the jobs that can qualify as “specialty occupations” and implements stricter standards for placing an H-1B employee at third-party worksites.
 The DHS rule is effective on December 7, 2020.
 Through these new rules, DOL and DHS seek to combat wage suppression and adverse working conditions that undermine job opportunities for U.S.workers (American citizens, permanent residents, refugees, and asylees).

 DOL’s “Strengthening Wage Protections for the Temporary and Permanent Employment of Certain Aliens” Rule